 On top of accepting HSA funds, Byte is offering our readers a special discount to make treatment even more accessible.

 If you decide Byte is the right treatment option for you, be sure to take advantage of this special promotion.
 Byte is currently offering its impression kit for just $17.95 ($80 off its list price).
 In addition, as part of this offer Byte will include with your impression kit a free whitening pen to help you brighten your teeth on the go.
-Enter the code SMILEBRYTE at checkout to claim this promotion.
+Enter our exclusive code SMILEPREP at checkout to claim this promotion.

 What Is a Health Savings Account (HSA)?